NomicFoundation/slang/documentation/public/internals/design-docs/language-definition-v2/index.md

 Each field can be either `Required(T)` or `Optional(T)`.
 Required fields are always present and parsed.
 Optional fields can be omitted if they don't exist, and are represented with Rust's `Option<T>` type (or TypeScript `T | undefined`).
-However, optional fields have additional `enabled_in` and `disabled_in` properties.
+However, optional fields have an additional `enabled` property.
 After parsing optional fields, we should compare them with the current language version, and produce errors if they don't match, but continue parsing normally.

 The type of each field can be a `NonTerminal(T)` or `Terminal(Set<T>)`.
 A non-terminal field refers to another item, and holds its type.
 A terminal field refers to one or more terminal items (all valid in this position), and is of type `TerminalNode`.

-Additionally, the struct also stores the CST node that holds its contents.
-The idea is for the parser to attempt constructing both the CST and the AST nodes in one pass.
+Additionally, the struct also stores the CST node that holds its contents:

 ```rust title="Definition"
 Struct(